Delayed Puberty in Indian Girls and Boys: Diagnosis & Treatment

 Q3.
 What are the signs of delayed puberty?

-Signs of delayed puberty in females:
+Signs of a late puberty occurrence in females:

-Signs of delayed puberty in males
+Signs in males include:

 Q4.
 Does late puberty affect height?